Uppsala University: Women at the university

 The issue of women's right to study at universities was raised during the very last session of the estate parliament in 1865 in a motion from Carl Johan Svensén, a member of the farmers' estate.
-This was preceeded by the foundation of the Royal Seminary for women and the progressive transformation of the education at private girls schools to become more and more similar to that of boys.
+This was preceded by the foundation of the Royal Seminary for women and the progressive transformation of the education at private girls schools to become more and more similar to that of boys.

 The reception was mixed, with the most negative views coming from the clergy.
 In the following years, the issue continued to be debated at the universities.
-The Flickskolekommittén 1866 (Girl's School Committee of 1866) recommended that women be given access to study, considering the fact that not all women could marry and even some educated women should have access to education to be able to support themselves professionally.
+The Flickskolekommittén 1866 (Girls' School Committee of 1866) recommended that women be given access to study, considering the fact that not all women could marry and even some educated women should have access to education to be able to support themselves professionally.

 In 1870, it was decided to let women take the secondary school examination ("studentexamen") that gave the right to entry at universities and the right to study and complete degrees at the faculties of Medicine in Uppsala and Lund and at the Karolinska Institute in Stockholm.
 A common view was that female sensitivity and compassion would make women capable of working as physicians, but their right to work was still restricted to private practice.
 Women's rights to higher education were extended in 1873 when all degrees except those in the faculties of theology and the licentiate degree in Law were made accessible for women.